ghc-proposals/ghc-proposals/proposals/0000-first-class-modules.rst

 Outline
 ~~~~~~~

-This proposal consists of a series of changes, many of which could be
+This proposal consists of three sets of proposed changes.
+The first one,
-adopted separately, but which build upon a central change which is
-described in the main section.
-However, the additions are important for
+`Modules as entities`_, is a conceptual reinterpretation of the Haskell module
+system in which modules are entities.

+The second section, `Backwards compatibility extensions`_, lists a series
+of backwards compatibility changes which would need to accompany `Modules as entities`_.

+The third section, `Additional features`_, lists a number of additional features
+which could be added.
+These are more-or-less independent, but are important for
 the motivation of this proposal, and I would not recommend that it be
 accepted without at least some of them.